 Of course, it's been said before, evidence does not matter to these journos, courtiers and politicians: what matters most is to keep the arms race going, the empire encroaching across the globe, as usual, and American exceptionalism triumphant and unchallenged.
 At any cost.

 Am I being singularly hard on Colbert?
 Perhaps.
 Perhaps not.
 As we know, there are plenty of drooling, equally opportunistic would-be replacements.
 That said, the popularity of low-lifes does not excuse their individual guilt.
 Many think—like Colbert, no doubt— that skewering Trump for fame, money and glory is not just awfully easy—given the gargantuan target—but virtually irresistible, a great way to sail into the sunset—with a hefty bank account.
 (5) But for now I single out Colbert because he's singularly vile, and because I dislike turncoats: not too long ago Colbert strutted around as a man willing to speak truth to power.
-Now the power of money speaks to him, and the dialog never really started.
-Also, and this is not inconsequential, he plays to larger audiences than even Bill Maher and John Oliver, two comedians who, behind a veneer of defiant truth-telling, also carry a lot of the same systemic disease.
+Now the power of money speaks to him, "Let me breathe you in," he cooed at Obama, in the prelude to an embarrassing interview with probably the most overrated man in the entire Western world. and the dialog never really started.
+Also, and this is not inconsequential, he plays to larger audiences than even Bill Maher and John Oliver, two comedians who, behind a veneer of defiant truth-telling, also frequently carry water for the same systemic disease.
 (5)

-Incidentally this same fetid choir is pretty agitated of late because Trump—again—has been making noises about exiting NATO.
-Trump being Trump he may be doing this for all the wrong reasons, but, if this came to pass it would be a boon for humanity, removing a huge threat and irritant to peace, not to mention an unconscionable waste of money and energy.
+Incidentally, this same fetid choir of willing puppets and puppeteers is pretty agitated of late because Trump—again—has been making noises about exiting NATO.
+Trump being Trump, he may be doing this for all the wrong reasons, but, if this came to pass it would be a boon for humanity, removing a huge threat and irritant to peace, not to mention an unconscionable waste of money and energy.
 Reflexively, the response from the liberal camp has been, as was the case with the excellent idea of withdrawing the empire's forces from Syria, a chorus of Jeremiads.
 Yes, once again these bastards pretend not to see the obvious good in this, preferring instead to shout from the rooftops about a danger which does not exist, and of course yet another reason to bash Trump—illegitimately, from the right.

 In view of the preceding, can anyone with half a brain doubt that such a toxic script, an inversion of truth and good sense of alarming proportions, yet so eagerly distributed by media sycophants like Colbert, and countless hacks in the Democrat party, is being directed by the boys in Langley and the Pentagon at the behest of the global plutocracy?